The RESEARCH STATEMENT should be no longer than one-page. It should include:

 • any relevant research, academic, or work experience

 “Relevant” is the key word here: do not list experiences you are pretty sure have no relevance to the NSURE program.
 Coursework can be included if a course really sparked your interest in a research area.
 If you have research experience, you need to describe the project and describe any outcomes.
 You should also state what you learned.
 Did you learn methodology that could be applied to other research?
 Did you learn or use any software programs to get data or analyze it?
 Did you learn how to use any other instruments?
 If you had any specific challenges you might describe how you overcame them.
-If you can get a letter of recommendation from the faculty member you worked with, you should state his/her name when introducing this section. (“During the summer 2015, I conducted research on ______ under the guidance of Dr. John Smith here at CU-Boulder .”)
+If you can get a letter of recommendation from the faculty member you worked with, you should state his/her name when introducing this section. (“During the summer 2015, I conducted research on ______ under the guidance of Dr. John Smith here at Augusta University .”)

 If you don’t have any research experience, you should state that.
 NSURE is an opportunity to gain research experience, so prior research isn’t necessary.
 However, if something has prevented you from participating in research, you should explain this.
 For example, if you have significant financial need and have to work regularly to pay for your education, you should definitely include this information.